DivanteLtd/salesforce-cc-graphql-bridge/CONTRIBUTING.md

        * Error logs

-  3. Grant sfcc-sample-apps team members access to your fork so we can run an automated test on your pull request prior to merging it into our master branch.
+  3. Grant `salesforce-cc-graphql-bridge` team members access to your fork so we can run an automated test on your pull request prior to merging it into our master branch.

        * From within your forked repository, find the 'Settings' link (see the site navigation on left of the page).